How to Pair Tea and Chocolate

 Most Important Part

 Have fun!
 The flavor combinations are almost endless.
 Make a mistake?
 Simply try again.
 After all you’re tasting chocolate and tea, so how bad could it really be?
-To get an idea for the variety of options, visit our website, read the descriptions of our teas and easily and safely purchase in our online store.
+To get an idea for the variety of options, visit our website, read the descriptions of our teas and easily purchase them in our online store.